2018 Rugby World Cup Sevens: Venue

 USA Rugby selected the San Francisco Bay Area as the host candidate.
 The venue was AT&T Park, home to the San Francisco Giants of Major League Baseball.

 When the event was awarded to the Bay Area in May 2015, Avaya Stadium, home to the San Jose Earthquakes of Major League Soccer, was announced as a second venue.
 However, the following year, Avaya Stadium was dropped as a venue.

 Popularity

-The three-day tournament was the most-watched live rugby cast in the USA on record.
+The three-day tournament was the most-watched live rugby cast in the U.S. on record.
 In the U.S. Day 2 coverage achieved a rating of 1.0, while Day 3 coverage attained a 1.1.
 Coverage reached nine million viewers across NBC five telecasts, with finals day coverage averaging 1.365 million viewers.
 Over 100,000 fans attended the three day event, which was a record-breaking crowd for a rugby event in the United States.

 Schedule

 Over the three days of competition there was a total of 84 matches played across both the men's and women's competitions.

 All times in Pacific Daylight Time (UTC−07:00).